Madhan-crypto/Necro---Code/README.md

 ## 🛠️ CI/CD Workflow Integration

-Integrate DiffForge directly into your **GitHub Actions** workflow by adding the following step to your `.github/workflows/main.yml`:
+Integrate Necro - Code directly into your **GitHub Actions** workflow by adding the following step to your `.github/workflows/main.yml`:

 ```yaml
 name: Continuous Code Rejuvenation